aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/csssavingargs/is_export_needed/_index.md

 ﻿---
+title: CssSavingArgs.is_export_needed property
+linktitle: is_export_needed property
-title: is_export_needed property
+articleTitle: is_export_needed property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Allows to specify whether the CSS will be exported to file and embedded to HTML document"
+description: "CssSavingArgs.is_export_needed property.
+Allows to specify whether the CSS will be exported to file and embedded to HTML document"
 type: docs
 weight: 30
 url: /python-net/aspose.words.saving/csssavingargs/is_export_needed/